 - The assertion MUST contain an Issuer.
 The Issuer MUST identify the entity that issued the assertion as recognized by the Authorization Server.
-If an assertion is self-issued, the Issuer SHOULD be the client_id. - The assertion SHOULD contain a Subject.
+If an assertion is self-issued, the Issuer MUST be the value of the client's client\id. - The assertion SHOULD contain a Subject.
 The Subject MUST identify an authorized accessor for which the access token is being requested (typically the resource owner, or an authorized delegate).
-When the client is acting on behalf of itself, the Subject SHOULD be the client_id. - The assertion MUST contain an Audience that identifies the Authorization Server as the intended audience.
-The Authorization Server MUST verify that it is an intended audience for the assertion.
-The Audience SHOULD be the URL of the Authorization Server's Token Endpoint. - The assertion MUST contain an Expires At entity that limits the time window during which the assertion can be used.
-The authorization server MUST verify that the expiration time has not passed, subject to allowable clock skew between systems.
-The authorization server SHOULD reject assertions with an Expires At attribute value that is unreasonably far in the future. - The assertion MAY contain an Issued At entity containing the UTC time at which the assertion was issued. - The assertion MAY contain an Assertion ID.
-An Authorization Server MAY dictate that Assertion ID is mandatory. - The Authorization Server MUST validate the assertion's signature to verify the Issuer of the assertion.
-The algorithm used to validate the signature, and the mechanism for designating the secret used to generate the assertion, are beyond the scope of this specification.
+When the client is acting on behalf of itself, the Subject SHOULD be the value of the client's client\id. - The assertion MUST contain an Audience that identifies the Authorization Server as the intended audience.
+Assertions that do not identify the Authorization Server as an intended audience MUST be rejected. - The assertion MUST contain an Expires At entity that limits the time window during which the assertion can be used.
+The authorization server MUST reject assertions that have expired (subject to allowable clock skew between systems).
+The authorization server MAY reject assertions with an Expires At attribute value that is unreasonably far in the future. - The assertion MAY contain an Issued At entity containing the UTC time at which the assertion was issued. - The Authorization Server MUST reject assertions with an invalid signature or keyed message digest.
+The algorithm used to validate the signature or message authentication code and the mechanism for designating the secret used to generate the signature or message authentication code over the assertion are beyond the scope of this specification.